31z4/31z4.github.io/src/posts/how-i-won-three-hackatons-in-a-row.md

 **I worked almost full-time**

 As a solopreneur, I had the luxury of dedicating most of my work time to a hackathon project.
-This way, I had time to research technology and tools relevant to my project and time to build a product that was looking good enough.
+This way, I had time to research technology and tools relevant to my project and time to build a product that looked good enough.

 Yet maintaining motivation and focus was a bit of a challenge for one hackathon that lasted a month.
 Having a break and switching to other projects for a few days helped me finish and submit.